UK Suppliers of Autoelectrical Parts to

 Vehicle locks are moved from the lock to unlock position and vice versa by motors or solenoids fitted within each door.

 Aftermarket central door lock (CDL) motors are either two wire or five wire types.
-The 2 wire type operates on a power supply & ground to lock and connection reversed to unlock.
+The 2 wire type operates on a power

 The 5 wire central door lock actuator also contains switches to activate / deactivate the system.